IanBrettell/PhD-thesis/docs/04-MIKK_F2.md

 \includegraphics[width=1\linewidth]{figs/mikk_behaviour/compare_params} \caption{(ref:mikk-param-comp)}(\#fig:mikk-param-comp)
 \end{figure}

+Here I observed the same phenomenon where the parameter combinations that performed the best showed an asymmetry between some states that would make interpretation difficult.
+For example, a time interval of 0.08 seconds combined with a state space of 17 caused state 4 to appear to get carved out of state 3 (**Figure \@ref(fig:mikk-hmm-asym)**).

 (ref:mikk-hmm-asym) The best apparent combination of parameters (0.08 time interval with a 17-state space) created an asymmetry between states 3 and 4, which would causes difficulties in interpreting their biological relevance.

 \begin{figure}
 \includegraphics[width=1\linewidth]{figs/mikk_behaviour/0.08_17_polar_all_dge} \caption{(ref:mikk-hmm-asym)}(\#fig:mikk-hmm-asym)
 \end{figure}

-The best combination of parameters without this asymmetry was a time interval of 0.05 seconds with a state space of 15 (see the polar plots for the states in **Appendix \@ref(fig:hmm-states-0.05)**).
+The best combination of parameters without this asymmetry was a time interval of 0.05 seconds with a state space of 15 (see the polar plots for the states in **Appendix \@ref(fig:hmm-states-05)**).
 However, due to a glitch in the video recording software, several videos recorded on 13 November 2019 were incorrectly recorded with a frame rate of 14 instead of the desired 30.
 The insufficient number of frames for those videos meant that it was impossible to measure the distance and angle of travel between a time interval as low as 0.05 seconds.
 So that these videos could be included in the dataset, I accordingly selected the combination of 15 states and a 0.08-second interval for all downstream analyses.

 (ref:mikk-hmm-sym) The HMM states used for the downstream analysis, with the model classified based on the distance of travel (log~10~ pixels, radial axis) and angle of travel (angle).
 A straight forward movement would sit around 0°, a left movement around 270°, and a right movement around 90°.